VISTA (telescope): Operation and data flow

 VISTA gigapixel mosaic of the central parts of the Milky Way.

-On completion, the telescope was handed over to ESO, which has selected six public surveys for VISTA, taking up 75% of the available observing time.
+On completion, the telescope was handed over to ESO, which selected six public surveys for VISTA, taking up 75% of the available observing time.
 Proprietary surveys to occupy the remaining time are proposed to ESO, which will schedule approved proposals for observation.
 The observations are carried out by operators at the Paranal Observatory, remotely from the VLT control building.

 The combination of the large detector array and the short and frequent exposures necessary at infrared wavelengths results in a high data rate of 200–300 GB per night.
-A quick-look reduction at the Paranal Observatory will be used for daily quality control, but the principal data flow is to transfer the raw data to ESO headquarters in Garching near Munich, Germany, for ingestion into the data archive.
+A quick-look reduction at the Paranal Observatory is used for daily quality control, but the principal data flow is to transfer the raw data to ESO headquarters in Garching near Munich, Germany, for ingestion into the data archive.
 Users can extract paw prints (see above) and pass them through a calibration pipeline to remove instrumental artefacts and calibrate the astrometry and photometry.
-The archive data will also be copied to the VISTA Data Flow System in the UK, where the paw prints will be combined into tiles (see above) and where source catalogues will be prepared from these.
+The archive data were also copied to the VISTA Data Flow System in the UK, where the paw prints were combined into tiles (see above) and where source catalogues were prepared from these.